What type of content do you primarily create?

 8. Experiment with music and sound effects

-Even if your videos don’t contain dramatic crescendos or mood-setting beats, the trailer is a good place to experiment.
-Music and sound effects can add emotion and intrigue for the rest of your content.
-The Editing Podcast’s channel trailer exceeds in this regard as well.
+Even if your regular videos don't contain dramatic crescendos or mood-setting beats, your channel trailer is a good place to experiment with music.
+Background music and sound effects can add emotion and intrigue that encourages viewers to explore the rest of your content.
+The Editing Podcast's channel trailer excels in this regard as well.

-Frankly, it depends.
-Viewers who have stumbled across a video of yours may start investigating your channel’s home page in order to decide whether they should subscribe.
-A trailer lets you carefully control what kind of impression they’ll get.
+Frankly, it depends on your channel's goals and audience.
+Viewers who have stumbled across one of your videos may start investigating your channel's home page to decide whether they should subscribe.
+A well-crafted trailer lets you carefully control what kind of impression they'll get when they visit.

-But overall, channel trailers don’t get many views compared to other content.
+But overall, channel trailers typically don't get as many views compared to regular content.
 Consider SweetPotatoSoul, whose channel trailer has amassed almost 26,000 views in 3 years.
-That may seem like a lot, but it’s a lot less impressive than her 720,000 subscribers.
+That may seem like a lot, but it's less impressive compared to her 720,000 subscribers.
 Maybe that trailer netted the vegan food channel 26,000 new subscribers, but the vast majority likely came from the content itself.
-There are, of course, exceptions.
+There are, of course, exceptions to this pattern.

-Some of the biggest creators don’t use the video spotlight feature at all.
-MrBeast is currently spotlighting a video he released 10 days ago.
-The same goes for Chicken Shop Date creator Amelia Dimoldenberg, whose homepage prominently features her recent video with comedian Eric Andre.
+Some of the biggest YouTube creators don't use the video spotlight feature for channel trailers at all.
+MrBeast often spotlights his most recent video instead.
+The same approach is used by Chicken Shop Date creator Amelia Dimoldenberg, whose homepage prominently features her recent videos with high-profile guests.

-Others skip the spotlight altogether, choosing instead to put playlists or YouTube’s “For You” suggestions at the top of their home page.
-That’s the approach of Michelle Khare, who has a “Start Here” playlist featured on her homepage.
+Others skip the channel trailer spotlight altogether, choosing instead to put curated playlists or YouTube's "For You" suggestions at the top of their home page.
+That's the approach of Michelle Khare, who has a "Start Here" playlist featured prominently on her channel homepage.

-In other words, there are a lot of good ways to make your channel page alluring to potential subscribers.
-Trailers are just one option.
-Many creators, pressed for time, will be better served by spotlighting a popular video rather than spending the time creating and editing a dedicated channel.
+In other words, there are multiple effective ways to make your YouTube channel page alluring to potential subscribers.
+Channel trailers are just one option.
+Many creators, pressed for time, will be better served by spotlighting a popular video rather than spending the time creating and editing a dedicated channel trailer.

 Descript: The best tool for YouTube channel trailers

-Descript is a great tool to edit together clips, score your trailer, edit new footage, and add narration.
+Descript is a great tool to edit together clips, score your trailer with music, edit new footage, and add professional narration to your YouTube channel trailer.

 You can add existing YouTube videos to Descript by pasting the URL directly in Descript under New Project.
-Underlord, Descript’s AI tool, will give you the option to automatically create clips from your footage if you don’t already know what you want to use.
+Underlord, Descript's AI tool, will give you the option to automatically create clips from your footage if you don't already know which segments you want to use for your trailer.

 From there, making a fast-paced trailer of new and old footage is a breeze with text-based editing.
 You'll also get access to: